lovelove-web/Linux-Management/Linux mang/Users creation.md

 Descriptions:

-1- Create the Tupu User
-I run the adduser script to create the user tupu:
+1- Create the Tupu User:  I run the adduser script to create the user tupu:

 ```python
 sudo adduser tupu